Taiwan Energy Information

 Crude Oil Production

-Taiwan imports all its crude oil needs (46 Mt of crude in 2019).
-Around half of the crude oil is imported from the Middle East, 31% from Saudi Arabia, and 21% from Kuwait (2018).
-Oil product imports are almost completely balanced by exports.
+Taiwan imports all its crude oil needs (39 Mt of crude in 2020).
+Around half of the crude oil is imported from the Middle East, 33% from Saudi Arabia, and 20% from Kuwait, and 20% for the United States (2020).
+Oil product imports and exports are close (14.8 Mt of imports and 12.2 Mt exports in 2020).

 Interactive Chart Taiwan Crude Oil Production